DionSumagpang/Smart-Mosquito-Trap/README.md

 The project also features a dual data logging system.
 Sensor readings and mosquito counts are transmitted to a Blynk IoT dashboard whenever an internet connection is available.
 In the absence of connectivity, the system continues operating normally by storing all collected data locally on a microSD card, ensuring that no information is lost and can be reviewed later.

 Note: This repository contains the firmware developed for a low-fidelity prototype.
 The code is intended to demonstrate the system's core functionalities, including mosquito detection, adaptive fan control, environmental monitoring, local data logging, and IoT connectivity.
-It does not represent the complete implementation of all planned features described in the study."""
+It does not represent the complete implementation of all planned features described in the study.